cartman12/cartman12.github.io/aboutme.md

 subtitle: " 'If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.' "
 ---

-I am a Data Scientist with depth knowldge in predictive models and libraries.
-Worked with positive unlabled learning and image recognition.
-Profcient in Python and SQL.
+I am a Data Scientist with indepth knowldge in predictive models and libraries.
+Worked with suprvised machine learning, positive unlabled learning and image recognition.
+Proficient in Python and SQL.
 Experience with big data tool such as Dask and Pyspark and solid working knowldge in AWS tools such as Sagemaker, RDB and EMR.

 Previously worked as a digital project manager with a focus on Search Engine Marketing, Technial SEO, mutli-channel marketplace, e-commerce shop management and implmentation.
 I succesffully transfered the modus operandi from offline to online.